amishagupta31/CALCULATOR/README.md

-# CALCULATOR
+# Calculator
-A CALCULATOR project given by CODSOFT using HTML,CSS and JAVASCRIPT.
+A Calculator project given by CODSOFT using HTML,CSS and JAVASCRIPT.